Eventuous/eventuous/src/Extensions/src/Eventuous.AspNetCore/README.md

 This package adds several DI extensions for `IServiceCollection`:

-- `AddApplicationService` to register app services
+- `AddCommandService` to register app services
 - `AddAggregateStore` to register the `AggregateStore` and a given `IEventStore`
 - `AddAggregate` to register aggregate types that require dependencies